• Skip to primary navigation

 • Food Coloring: For a more vibrant cake, add a little more food coloring – but not too much or you’ll be able to taste it.
 If you’re using all-natural food coloring, the color will not be as vibrant.
 Keep in mind the batter will darken slightly as it bakes.

-• Leftovers: Store leftover red velvet cake in the refrigerator, in an airtight container.
-It will keep for 5 to 7 days.
+• Leftovers: Refrigerate leftover red velvet cake in an airtight container up to 7 days.

 Nutrition Information